 Through these measures gebana AG secures a reliable source of dried organic mangoes that are sold on the European market.
 It provides rising and sustainable incomes for some 600 farmers and employees of the local drying facilities.

-‘The solid quality assurance system, which we are also able to set up thanks to the develoPPP.de project with sequa, is key in the growing turnover generated by selling certified mangoes.’
+‘The solid quality assurance system, which we are also able to set up thanks to the develoPPP.de project, is key in the growing turnover generated by selling certified mangoes.’

 Stefan Lanz, Director of Systems and Projects at gebana AG